 Ancient temples at Selinunte, Sicily

 As alluded to previously, exploring the ancient temples of Sicily is a remarkable experience.
 Their massive size, rich history, and incredible architecture and engineering are all reasons to visit.
-But the aforementioned Valley of Temples is not the only area to visit in Sicily.
+However, the aforementioned Valley of Temples is not the only area to visit in Sicily.
 You should also make a trip to see the eastern temples at Selinunte.

 Sail to the Aeolian Islands